aidswidjaja/osu-mac/docs/issues/applesilicon-bigsur.rst

 Behaviour
 ****************************************

-We are currently investigating reports of issues being experienced on Apple Silicon devices, as well as both Intel x86-powered and Apple Silicon devices running macOS Big Sur.
+Older Wineskin versions have reported experiencing issues on Apple Silicon devices, as well as both Intel x86-powered and Apple Silicon devices running macOS Big Sur.
 Behaviour includes:

 - `Command prompt window displaying for a few seconds, then the process crashing <commandprompt.rst>`_
 - osu! not starting when clicking